ngninbo/jsf-tutorial/README.md

 mvn clean package
 ```

-- Then copy the file `tutorial.war` into the webapps folder of tomcat distribution
+- Then copy the file `tutorial.war` into the web apps folder of our tomcat distribution

 The URL for accessing the application may look like this: http://localhost:8080/tutorial/home.jsf